 Bottom line is that if you’re looking at price comparison charts to help you make your technology purchasing decision, please don’t.
 Look at total cost of ownership (TCO) instead.
 Switching your mindset and your way of evaluating will help you be successful in your technology implementation whether it’s Eloqua, Responsys, or anything else.

-If you’re considering adding another technology from the Mar Tech stack, today and we’ll help you figure out whether that technology is right for you and help you determine what the expected TCO will be.
+If you’re considering adding another technology from the Mar Tech stack, contact us today and we’ll help you figure out whether that technology is right for you and help you determine what the expected TCO will be.

 Latest posts by Mike Geller (see all)